 Once you do find a grant, you will NEVER be asked for money to apply.
 Any grant application that asks you for upfront money is a scam and should be reported immediately.

 Please note: this is not meant to discredit all paid resources.
-There are some excellent paid resources (e.g. Foundation Directory).
+There are some excellent paid resources (e.g. Candid).
 The problem is telling the good from the bad without spending a lot of money.